olewsaa/amateur-radio/Q900/README.md

 *single USB cable* is needed to connect a laptop to the radio.

 The radio have two antenna connections one supporting 100 kHz to 74 MHz while the other support 74 to 2 GHz.
-It can transmit from 160 m to 70 cm.
+It can transmit on the ha bands from 160 m to 70 cm.
 While it can receive at the 23 cm band it cannot transmit.

 The radio also have Bluetooth and several mobile phone apps exist to connect to the radio.
 Using the FT8 app works fine.